Dragon-Wonder/Experimental-Platformer-AI/Documentation/Manual.md

 program is different because unless the Random Seed & the Time are the EXACT same then all the random numbers should be different (in theory).

 This can be disabled as I talked about in Random Seed if don't want the random numbers to be random and instead what the numbers to come out the same.

+### Screen Size

+Here you can set a specific screen size if you need it.
+(This will only apply if show map is on).
+The program will attempt to set a screen size based on the current picture pixel size (24px by 24px), however if this size doesn't work you for you can change it with this option.
+I only recommended changing this if you need it otherwise leave them both as 0 so the program knows to set it itself.

 ## Running the Program